emodjeska/osticket-prereqs/README.md

 ![image](https://github.com/emodjeska/osticket-prereqs/assets/143763072/0d058043-5949-419e-a394-49166c05bc8a)

- When click on Browse *80, you should see this screen pop up, let you know that you have successfully downloaded OS Ticket.
-Congradulations!
+ When you click on Browse *80, you should see this screen pop up, letting you know that you have successfully downloaded OS Ticket.

  ![image](https://github.com/emodjeska/osticket-prereqs/assets/143763072/b1a51bc5-9586-4a80-89f0-8fb82a6f8e6a)